Search for a massive scalar resonance decaying to a light scalar and a Higgs boson in the four b quarks final state with boosted topology: Introduction

 The minimal supersymmetric extension of the SM (MSSM)~\cite{Fayet:1974pd,Fayet:1977yc} postulates two complex scalar field doublets with SU(2) gauge symmetry.
 The next-to-minimal model (NMSSM)~\cite{EllwangerNMSSM1,ManiatisNMSSM2} was proposed to solve the MSSM's ``unnaturalness problem''~\cite{KimMSSMmuProb}, where the Higgs boson mass parameter is many orders of magnitude smaller than the Planck scale.
 In the NMSSM, an extra complex scalar field gives a total of seven Higgs bosons: three neutral (one would be associated with \PH) and two charged scalar particles, as well as two neutral pseudoscalars.
 Searches for a heavier scalar \PX decaying to SM particles~\cite{ATLASHtotautau2020,CMSHtautau2018,Sirunyan:2684750} have set a lower limit on its mass at $\MX = 1.5\,(1.0)\TeV$ for $\tan\beta = 21\,(8)$~\cite{ATLASHtotautau2020}, where $\tan\beta$ is the ratio of the vacuum expectation values (VEVs) of the two Higgs doublets.
 The NMSSM favours low $\tan\beta$, where the current \MX bounds are the weakest.

 In the NMSSM, the neutral scalar production cross sections may be suppressed because of their small couplings to SM fermions~\cite{EllwangerNMSSM1}.
 Enhanced ``Higgs-to-Higgs" decays are then possible, such as $\PX \to \PY\PH$~\cite{Djouadi:2008uw,Ellwanger:2017skc}, \PY being the lighter scalar.
-Within the NMSSM, for both \PH and \PY the largest branching fraction is to a \PQb quark-antiquark pair, giving the final state $\PX \to \PY\PH \to \bbbar\bbbar$, for \PY with mass less than twice that of the top quark \PQt~\cite{Ellwanger:2017skc}.
+Within the NMSSM, the largest branching fractions for both \PH and \PY (for \PY mass \MY less than twice that of the top quark \PQt) are to a \PQb quark-antiquark pair, giving the final state $\PX \to \PY\PH \to \bbbar\bbbar$.
+For higher \MY values the $\PY \to \bbbar$ branching fraction is $\sim$10\%~\cite{Ellwanger:2017skc,Ellwanger2022}.
 The second dominant process is $\PX \to \PY\PH \to \tau\tau\bbbar$, which has been excluded~\cite{CMSXtoHYtotautaubb2021} for $0.4<\MX<0.6\TeV$ and $50<\MY<200\GeV$, for specific values of the parameters of the model.

 Another interesting model of new physics that motivates this search is the two-real-scalar-singlet extension of the SM (TRSM)~\cite{Robens:2019kga}, which introduces two additional scalar fields.
 This simplified model, onto which more complicated theories can be mapped, has nine degrees of freedom: the masses and VEVs of the three scalar fields, and three mixing angles.
 In the scenario where all three VEVs are non-zero, the three fields give rise to three massive scalars, one of which can be associated with the \PH boson.
 Depending on their masses and mixing angles, the heaviest scalar can decay to the two lighter scalars.
 These in turn can decay to SM particles with mass-dependent branching fractions.